-Cleveland Clinic Florida in Weston offers a three-year fellowship in Cardiology for physician’s board eligible/certified in internal medicine.
-The program provides depth in major specialty fields including cardiovascular imaging, electrophysiology, invasive cardiology, congestive heart failure, clinical cardiology, intensive care, preventive cardiology and vascular medicine.
+Cleveland Clinic Florida in Weston offers a fully accredited three-year fellowship in Cardiology for physicians who are board-eligible/certified in internal medicine.
+The program provides deep exposure to all major subspecialty fields of cardiology including cardiovascular imaging, arrhythmia and electrophysiology, invasive/interventional/structural cardiology, advanced heart failure, heart transplantation and LVAD/mechanical support, clinical cardiology, cardiac intensive care, preventive cardiology and vascular medicine.
+At the completion of the three-year program, fellows become board-eligible in Cardiovascular Disease.

-The facility in Weston, Florida provides state-of-the-art diagnostic and therapeutic capabilities including cardiac computed tomography and magnetic resonance imaging, a 24-hour Med-Alert acute myocardial infarction program, all contemporary electrophysiological procedures, including atrial fibrillation, ablation and biventricular pacing and surgical procedures including minimally invasive, cardiac robotic-assisted surgery.
+The facility in Weston, Florida provides state-of-the-art diagnostic and therapeutic capabilities including Nuclear Cardiology, PET CT, cardiac computed tomography and magnetic resonance imaging, a 24-hour Med-Alert acute myocardial infarction program, all contemporary electrophysiological procedures, as well as unique programs in cardiac amyloidosis, cardio-oncology, and hypertrophic cardiomyopathy.
+The Heart Failure Section is at the forefront of the busiest heart transplant center in the region.
+A robust structural heart disease program is also available, as well as surgical procedures including minimally invasive and robotic-assisted cardiac surgery.

 As a primary and tertiary referral hospital in South Florida, Cleveland Clinic Florida has a diverse mix of patients including many patients of international origin.
 This provides for a busy and interesting clinical practice and opportunities for research and education.
 The Department of Cardiology is interested in applicants of all backgrounds for consideration for fellowship training.